ianfnelson/blog.iannelson.uk/content/posts/2005-07-04-new-recommendations-for-string-comparisons-in-net-2-0.md

 ---
 <!--kg-card-begin: html-->

-I know it&#8217;s a rather geeky and dry subject, but I found [this MSDN article on new recommendations for using strings in .NET 2.0][1] quite interesting.
-It&#8217;s going to be difficult to stop using CultureInfo.InvariantCulture habitually!
+I know it’s a rather geeky and dry subject, but I found [this MSDN article on new recommendations for using strings in .NET 2.0][1] quite interesting.
+It’s going to be difficult to stop using CultureInfo.InvariantCulture habitually!

 <!--kg-card-end: html-->